deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari's dive for cover saved his life.
 The bolt aimed at him would have reduced him to a nasty pink paste.

-Warhorse was up, though.
+WARHORSE was up, though.
 Aside from knocking him around a bit, the pulse weapon hadn't apparently done anything at all to him except make him angry.
 He returned fire, gun producing a heavy slamming sound that Regaari could feel with each shot as a hammer-blow in his chest.
 One of the Hunters was torn to bits, dismembered by the firepower that ripped through it.

-The other, as '*Longlegs*' had predicted, was one of the big, grotesque, wet-red naked musculature ones, and it was layered in heavy shield emitters that spat and flashed as Warhorse's bullets hit home but failed to penetrate.
+The other, as '*LONGLEGS*' had predicted, was one of the big, grotesque, wet-red naked musculature ones, and it was layered in heavy shield emitters that spat and flashed as WARHORSE's bullets hit home but failed to penetrate.

-It lunged forward and Warhorse took a smart step away as deadly fusion-edged talons raked out, neatly shearing off the end of the gun.
+It lunged forward and WARHORSE took a smart step away as deadly fusion-edged talons raked out, neatly shearing off the end of the gun.

 The Hunter was *fast*, nearly as much so as a human.
-Two pairs of those fusion claws swiped and slashed, and Warhorse survived only by throwing himself backwards and then scuttling away on all fours, staggering to his feet to gain distance.
-The Hunter followed, and that would have been the end of Warhorse and Regaari both, had a *lightning bolt* of berserk and mountainous Deathworlder not erupted from among the shrubs without any warning.
+Two pairs of those fusion claws swiped and slashed, and WARHORSE survived only by throwing himself backwards and then scuttling away on all fours, staggering to his feet to gain distance.
+The Hunter followed, and that would have been the end of WARHORSE and Regaari both, had a *lightning bolt* of berserk and mountainous Deathworlder not erupted from among the shrubs without any warning.